yashmore18/Max-Motors/README.md

 - Import it under the test_db database
 - When successfully done, open any browser and type localhost/project-website under the search tab
 - Once redirected to the login page you can login in to the website using - Username : rocketboy, Password : 12345
+# Contributing
+If you would like to contribute to Grocomart, please follow these steps:

+Fork the repository.
+Create a new branch for your changes.
+Make your changes and test them thoroughly.
+Submit a pull request.